 Week 1 - Understand the basics of sketching animals and learn to draw cetaceans and fish.

 Week 2 - Learn different sketching techniques and how to draw insects.

-Week 3 - Understand how to render scales as you draw live reptiles and snakes.
+Weeks 3 and 4 - Understand how to render scales as you draw reptiles and snakes from reference or imagination.

 Weeks 5 and 6 - Understand the anatomy and movement of canines and felines so you can draw any kind of wild or domestic cat or dog.
-Develop your skills sketching live cats and dogs.
+Develop your skills sketching cats and dogs from reference.

-Week 7 - Learn how to draw convincing birds, using a live bird as a subject.
+Week 7 - Learn how to draw convincing birds, using a bird as a subject.

 Week 8 - Understand how to design believable creatures, inspired by real-world animal anatomy.
 Learn to do effective research and silhouette studies.

 Week 9 - Become more proficient at designing credible creatures by adapting your creature's anatomical features to its environment.
 Make your audience believe your creature could really feed, reproduce and survive.
 Learn to produce a finished illustration you can use in your portfolio.

 Week 10 - Understand how to effectively present your fantasy creature to an audience.
 Then wrap up the course by developing your proficiency in drawing various skulls (beaver, coyote, lynx, etc.) to better comprehend the anatomical variation of the natural world and all the possibilities.

 "I have been impressed with the urgency of doing.
 Knowing is not enough; we must apply.
 Being willing is not enough; we must do."